My Tokyo Guide

 The wide range of works in the permanent collection include, calligraphy, painting, ceramics and textiles, with a strong focus on Buddhist art.
-Special exhibitions change every two months.
+Special exhibitions change every four to six weeks.

 As well as the art, there is the expansive Japanese garden, which is a reason in itself to visit.
 Find a moment of peace while ambling along the garden paths surrounded by ponds, streams, garden lanterns and well-preserved tea houses.

-The museum was originally commissioned by Nezu Kaichiro, a Japanese industrialist and passionate art-lover and collector, and opened its doors for the first time in 1941.
-The reconstructed building, which opened in 1990, was designed by internationally renowned architect Kengo Kuma.
+The museum was originally commissioned by Nezu Kaichiro, a Japanese industrialist and passionate art lover and collector, and opened its doors for the first time in 1941.
+The reconstructed building, which opened in 2009, was designed by internationally renowned architect Kengo Kuma.

 An eight-minute walk from the bustling fashion district of Omotesando, you can access the museum conveniently via the Hanzomon, Ginza, and Chiyoda subway lines from Omote-sando Station.
 Note that the museum is closed on Mondays.